zxcwhale/android_hal_gpsbds/README.md

 # Android HAL driver for GPS and BDS
-An android HAL driver, support for both GPS and BDS satellites system.
+An android HAL driver project, to support for both GPS and BDS satellites system.

 ##Basic workflow